ErpNetDocs/tech/modules/logistics/index.md

 This is where you can make **purchase orders** for your warehouse.

-With the ability to establish suppliers, initiate purchase requests, and manage internal requisitions, you gain full control over your procurement processes.
+With the ability to define suppliers, initiate purchase requests, and manage internal requisitions, you gain full control over your procurement processes.

 ![picture](pictures/proc_overviewnew.png)